MARKET SNAPSHOT: U.S. Stocks Set To Tip Higher With Earnings Deluge In Focus

 Dow Chemical Co.(DOW) shares climbed 1.4% after earnings came in ahead of expectations (http://www.marketwatch.com/story/dow-chemical-shares-rise-14-premarket-as-company-beats-profit-and-revenue-estimates-2017-04-27).

-Shares of Under Armour Inc.(UAA) soared 7.6% ahead of the bell.
-The athletic apparel compared reported a loss for the first quarter, but it was smaller than expected (http://www.marketwatch.com/story/under-armour-shares-soar-after-earnings-beat-2017-04-27).
+Shares of Under Armour Inc.(UAA) soared 6% ahead of the bell.
+The athletic apparel reported a loss for the first quarter, but it was smaller than expected (http://www.marketwatch.com/story/under-armour-shares-soar-after-earnings-beat-2017-04-27).

-American Airlines Group Inc.(AAL) and Domino's Pizza Inc.(DPZ) are also set to report premarket.
+American Airlines Group Inc.(AAL) shares slumped 4.3% in premarket trade, after the air carrier reported first-quarter results, and announced a pay increase for crewmembers.

+Domino's Pizza Inc.(DPZ) shares rose 1% after the pizza maker beat estimates.

 After the market closes, earnings from Google parent Alphabet Inc.(GOOGL) (GOOGL), Microsoft Corp.(MSFT), Amazon.com Inc.(AMZN) and Starbucks Corp.(SBUX) are on tap.